jarvelov/cgminer-keep-alive/README.md

         log "New cgminer process started, changing to new logfile $logfile" } else {
         log "Could not restart cgminer.
 Server in need of reboot..."
-        #Restart-Computer -Force #the zombie processes could not be killed, restarting server
+        #Restart-Computer -Force #the processes could not be killed, restarting server
 }
 ```